Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Experimental Details

 \subsection{Datasets and Evaluation Protocols}

-\paragraph{Evaluation Dataset for Image Editing (${D}_E$).} {As mentioned in Sec.~5 of the main manuscript, we constructed evaluation datasets for image editing, by following the setup of prior work~\citep{raising, semantic}.
-Specifically, we generated 50 samples for each of 10 distinct object classes using Stable Diffusion V3~\citep{sd3}.
-Compared to the previous setup~\citep{semantic}, which used only 3 object classes (50$\times$3 classes = 150 images), our expanded dataset allows for a more comprehensive evaluation of the generalization capability of the universal adversarial perturbation (UAP) across a broader range of visual concepts.
+\paragraph{\textbf{\textup{Evaluation Dataset for Image Editing (${D}_E$).}}} {As mentioned in Section~5 of the main manuscript, we constructed evaluation datasets for image editing, by following the setup of prior work~\cite{raising, semantic}.
+Specifically, we generated 50 samples for each of 10 distinct object classes using Stable Diffusion V3~\cite{sd3}.
+Compared to the previous setup~\cite{semantic}, which used only 3 object classes (50$\times$3 classes = 150 images), our expanded dataset allows for a more comprehensive evaluation of the generalization capability of the universal adversarial perturbation (UAP) across a broader range of visual concepts.
 Generated samples of each class are visualized in Figure~\ref{fig:dataset_vis}.
-Furthermore, we designed two editing prompts for each class, each describing the manipulation of either a specific object or the background, as shown in Table~\ref{dataset}.
-For convenience, we refer to this entire image-text pair dataset (50$\times$10 concepts = 500 images) as $D_E$.} \paragraph{Evaluation Dataset for Image Inpainting (${D}_I$).} To verify whether our method extends beyond immunization for image editing to image inpainting, we compare it with two image inpainting methods: DiffusionGuard (DG)~\citep{diffguard} and AdvPaint (AP)~\citep{advpaint}.
+Furthermore, we designed two editing prompts for each class, each describing the manipulation of either a specific object or the background, as shown in Table~\ref{dataset}, following~\cite{semantic}.
+For convenience, we refer to this entire image-text pair dataset (50$\times$10 concepts = 500 images) as $D_E$.}

+\paragraph{\textbf{\textup{Evaluation Dataset for Image Inpainting (${D}_I$).}}} To verify whether our method extends beyond immunization for image editing to image inpainting, we compare it with three image inpainting methods: DiffusionGuard (DG)~\cite{diffguard}, AdvPaint (AP)~\cite{advpaint}, and DiffVax~\cite{diffvax}.
 For evaluation, we construct the inpainting dataset $D_I$ by selecting 3 images from each of the 10 object classes in $D_E$ and generating a binary mask for each image following the DG's inpainting protocol.
 The white regions in the binary masks are then filled by the inpainting models.

-\paragraph{Evaluation Protocols.} We compare ours with other methods via five widely used perceptual image quality metrics: PSNR, SSIM~\citep{ssim}, VIFp~\citep{vifp}, FSIM~\citep{fsim}, and LPIPS~\citep{lpips} as described in the manuscript. {Specifically, PSNR evaluates pixel-level fidelity based on mean squared error.
-SSIM compares structural information such as luminance, contrast, and texture.
-VIFp measures the amount of visual information preserved, incorporating models of natural image statistics and human perception.
-FSIM assesses feature-level similarity using phase congruency and gradient magnitude, which are believed to align well with human visual sensitivity.
-LPIPS compares deep feature representations from neural networks, offering a perceptual similarity measure that correlates closely with human judgments.} These metrics are computed between editing results of immunized and non-immunized images.